achristmascarl/rainfrog/README.md

 <!-- TOC --><a name="pixi"></a>
 ### pixi

-The command below obtains rainfrog from conda-forge, the same repository as conda, but unlike conda it can be installed user-globally using [pixi](https://pixi.sh/).
+The command below installs rainfrog from conda-forge, the same repository as conda, but unlike conda it can be installed user-globally using [pixi](https://pixi.sh/).

 ```sh
 pixi global install rainfrog